abigarciab09-jpg/Cineplus-Inovacode/README.md

 * **Seller's contact information:** Phone, email, support link.

+# Technologies used:
-Technologies used: Python, Visual Studio Code, and wxGlade.
+Python, Visual Studio Code, and wxGlade.

-Team members:
+# Team members:
-Garcia Balbuena Camila Abigail
-Muñoz Molina Patricia Estrella
+Product Owner (PO): Garcia Balbuena Camila Abigail Scrum Master: Muñoz Molina Patricia Estrella
+Developers:
 Vivas Vergara Carlos Yurem
 Silva Moreno Ruth Karime
 Tapia Serrano Javier Edrei
-Biñeiros Ayala Jeraldine
+Piñeiros Ayala Jeraldine

+# Instructions for running the project
 1. Open Visual Studio CodeJust open the application as you normally would.
 2. Open the folder or fileGo to File → Open Folder… (or Open File if you're only opening one file).
 Select the folder where your file generated by wxGlade is located.Click on your .py file to view it (e.g., ventana.py).